cottow/6paster/nginx/README.md

 INSTALL

-- Configure your NGINX web server with PHP FastCGI support.
+- Configure your NGINX web server with PHP FastCGI and OpenSSL support - 6paster requires HTTPS to work.

 - Add the server configuration example that you find at 'nginx/nginx-conf.txt' to your NGINX configuration file.